Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 15 Home Decor Pieces Every Woman Over 60 Deserves

-If you’re past the chapter of decorating around everyone else, this one’s for you.
-The 15 pieces that make a living room feel like a real grown-up sanctuary, no compromises required.
+If you’re done with decorating for everyone else, this is for you.
+These 15 items will transform your living room into a true adult sanctuary, no compromises needed.

 What to do instead: If you’re hanging art ABOVE furniture (like over a couch or a console table), the bottom of the frame should be about 6-8 inches above the top of the furniture.
 That’s it.
 That’s the rule.
 Once you start hanging art at the right height, it will look like you hired someone to design your house.
 People will ask if you got new art.
 You did not.
 You just stopped hanging it like it owed you money.

-This one’s a no-product fix.
-Just a measuring tape and the willingness to put a few new holes in your wall.
-(Spackle exists.
-It’s fine.)
+This is a no-product fix.
+All you need is a measuring tape and a little bit of willingness to put some new holes in your wall.
+(Spackle is a thing.
+You’ll be fine.)

 Mistake #7: Fake Plants That Look Aggressively Fake